What comes first the chicken or the egg? At Moorooduc your child will get to find out as they care for the school chickens.

 Moorooduc has a comprehensive camp program beginning at prep.

-In the prep year students come to school for a breakfast, year one students have a breakfast and dinner at school.
-In year two students progress to having a sleepover at school with breakfast and dinner.
-Year three and four students have a three day, two night camp in cabin accomodation.
-In year five and six students alternate with a three day, two night camp to Phillip Island Adventure camp and Melbourne Urban camp which includes travelling to and from the city by train and visiting the Melbourne Zoo, Eureka Sky Deck, Etihad Stadium, Old Melbourne Gaol and Melbourne Museum.
+In Year Five and Six students alternate with a three day, two night camp to Phillip Island Adventure camp and Melbourne Urban camp which includes travelling to and from the city by train and visiting the Melbourne Zoo, Eureka Sky Deck, Etihad Stadium, Old Melbourne Gaol and Melbourne Museum.

 With both Port Phillip and Western Port Bays within close proximity of Moorooduc Primary, we understand the importance of a swimming program that gives the children water experiences not limited to one specific setting.
 It is with this in mind, that we have an intensive swimming program for years Prep-2 focussing on not only stroke technique but also water safety and confidence at an indoor swimming pool.